 NOTE: The TKActions V4 panel is no longer sold on my website.
 The TKActions V5 Panel has been released and effectively replaces the V4 panel.
 The V5 panel is smaller, smarter, and faster than the V4.
 I will be contacting V4 customers in the future with upgrade options.

-The TKActions V4 panel is a custom panel that works in Photoshop CS6 and all version of Photoshop CC, including CC the newly released 2015.5.
+The TKActions V4 panel is a custom panel that works in Photoshop CS6 and all versions of Photoshop CC, including the newly released CC 2017.
 It displays like other panels in Photoshop and makes it easy to play many different actions with the click of a button.
 While originally developed to simplify working with luminosity masks, it's continued to expand with additional features and functions.
 Full details on installing and using this new panel are in the Instructions PDF .

 (NOTE: While the Instructions PDF is meant to be an all-inclusive guide for using the panel, many people also benefit from a more visual reference.
 To help meet this need, Sean Bagshaw has recorded a comprehensive set of videos that covers all aspects of installing and using the panel.
 More information on the videos can be found below.)

 I've also worked with André Distel to prepare a German version of the panel.
 The panel and André's German-language videos on how to use it are on André's Website .

 The upper part of the panel has buttons to perform many common tasks in Photoshop.
 The colored borders indicate groups that have related functions.
 Many keyboard shortcuts and menu commands can be handled by these buttons, so even if luminosity masks aren't needed, the buttons in this section can still run Photoshop.
 The top section also contains an active selection indicator.
 It's a dashed line that turns on anytime there is an active selection.
 Even if there are no matching ants showing on the image, the active selection indicator keeps the user constantly informed when a selection is present.

 The bottom of the panel has 3 tabs−Spectrum, Actions, and Basic.